Kazuma-Sadakan/basic-python-blockchain/README.md

 # basic-python-blockchain
 This project is a basic blockchain project inspired by bitcoin.
 The project is mainly to understand the concept and system of blockchain, transaction and cryptography.
+I used mongodb, redis and sqlite, rather than litedb because of a installation error.

 ### review/regret
 - I should've worked on this project in test driven.